dibari/angular-ellipsis/README.md

 angular-ellipsis
 ================

 Angular directive to truncate multi-line text to visible height.
-The end of the visible text will be appended with an ellipsis, and optional text.
+The end of the visible text is appended with an ellipsis and optional text.

 To use, copy *angular-ellipsis* to your project and rename the included module (which is set to 'exampleApp' at the bottom) to your own module.